change_password

 Attacks that exploit this kind of access

 Change the password of the currently authenticated email user.
 Requires the current password and a new password (min 8 characters).
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 change_password accepts 2 parameters: new_password, current_password.
 Required: new_password, current_password.
 The full parameter table on this page comes from the server's own tool schema.